-The late Charles C. Moskos, Vietnam-era draftee, military sociologist, and member of the 1992 Presidential Commission, famously described the U.S. Army as "the only place in American life where whites are rou-tinely bossed by blacks."
+The late Charles C. Moskos, Vietnam-era draftee, military sociologist, and a colleague on the 1992 Presidential Commission, famously described the U.S. Army as "the only place in American life where whites are routinely bossed by blacks."
+5

 In 2011, however, the Military Leadership Diversity Commission (MLDC) established a new paradigm.
-The MLDC's 162-page Final Report, titled From Representation to Inclusion: Diversity Leadership for the 21st Century, shifted priorities away from meritocracy and non-discrimination, moving instead toward "diversity" and "equity" as paramount goals.
+The MLDC's 162-page Final Report, titled From Representation to Inclusion: Diversity Leadership for the 21st Century, shifted priorities away from meritocracy and non-discrimination, moving instead toward "diversity" and "equity" as paramount goals.6